|

 Findings

 The ongoing occurrence of animal cruelty throughout the State of Minnesota is well-documented, as is the link between animal and human violence.
 Authorities must be prepared to deal with these crimes.
-Creation To ensure proper enforcement of animal cruelty crimes, the MN OAP bill establishes an Office of Animal Protection to be housed under the Bureau of Criminal Apprehension (BCA) of the Department of Public Safety. |
+Creation To ensure proper enforcement of animal cruelty crimes, the MN OAP bill establishes an Office of Animal Protection to be housed under the Department of Public Safety. |

 Purpose